-In compliance with the DIA requirements, regular premiums will be assessed on a bi-annual basis for the periods January - June and July - December.
-Premiums will be paid into the Fund following the respective assessment periods.
+In compliance with the DIA requirements, regular premiums are assessed on a bi-annual basis for the periods January - June and July - December.
+Premiums are paid into the Fund following the respective assessment periods.
 In accordance with section 29 (4), the Board has determined and announced the bi-annual rate of regular premiums at 0.25 percent.

-For the period ended June 2020, member financial institutions have paid their first regular premium at the rate of 0.25 percent, as per section 29 (6) of the DIA, which amounted to \$398 million.
-As of December 31, 2020, aggregate funds stood at \$1,950 million, which grew 26.1 percent (\$404 million) from last year, mainly from premium contributions, and accounted for an estimated 1.2 percent of average insured deposits, as the target size of five percent is expected to be achieved before 2029 as required under section 27 (1) of the DIA.
-The graph below demonstrates the growth of the Fund from its establishment to the period ending December 31, 2020.
-The second bi-annual payment of regular premium into the Fund will be due in 2021.
+As of December 31, 2021, aggregate funds stood at \$2,756 million, which grew 41.3 percent (\$806 million) from last year, mainly from two premium contributions, and accounted for an estimated 1.6 percent of average insured deposits, as the target size of five percent is expected to be achieved before 2029 as required under section 27 (1) of the DIA.
+The following graph demonstrates the growth of the Fund from its establishment to the period ending December 31, 2021.
+The tick downward during the last quarter of 2021 was due to reducing market value in investment holdings.